i-VRESSE/bartender/docs/configuration.md

 Interactive applications run quick commands (< 30 seconds) that use the output of a completed job.

+An interactive app should

+* be quick to run (<60s)
+* produce very little output (stdout, stderr, files)
+* in the job directory only write new files or overwrite its own files.
+* not have any arguments that can leak information, for example paths to files outside the job directory.

 The interactive application can be configured in the `config.yaml` file under `interactive_applications` key.